crivotz/nv-ide/README.md

 I use this repository mainly to keep track of the changes that I made on my Neovim configuration, but I hope that it will be useful to other
 The project is constantly changing
-You can find old no-lua and coc version under branch `old_coc_version`
+You can find old no-lua and coc version under branch `old_coc_version` You can find old packer version under branch `old_packer`

 Thanks to the developers of these plugins/color schemes